alphagov/signon/README.md

 You may also need to create an API client, so one application can identify itself to another.
 Say, for instance, you have an API that requires authentication and you need to configure a frontend to make requests of it.
-Assuming you have your application set up in Sign-on-o-tron under the name "Stuff API", follow these steps to create an access token for API clients to access your application:
+Assuming you have your application set up in Signon under the name "Stuff API", follow these steps to create an access token for API clients to access your application:

-* Login to Sign-on-o-tron with 'superadmin' role
+* Login to Signon with 'superadmin' role
 * Click 'API Users', followed by 'Create API User'
 * Fill-in a name and email for the API client
 * Once saved, click "Add application token", select "Stuff API" and press